SharkSnack/shiren-5/content/items/weapons.md

 ### Pathetic Blade

-Extremely slow to level up, and is nearly worthless before Lv8.<br/>It unfortunately loses its 2 bracelet resonance effect when it reaches Lv8,<br/>and instead makes monsters occasionally take 1 step back.<br/>Basically, it's only used in dungeons that allow carry-in items by enthusiasts who like the design.
+Extremely slow to level up, and is nearly worthless before Lv8.<br/>It unfortunately loses its 2 bracelet resonance effect when it reaches Lv8,<br/>and instead makes monsters occasionally take 1 step back.<br/>It's only used in dungeons that allow carry-in items by enthusiasts who like the design.

 <table class="itemDetailsTable">
   <tbody>